-26. As part of the MYCHIF project, it was highlighted that testing of all mycotoxin mixture combinations was not feasible, and as such, focus should be given on the prioritisation of mycotoxin mixtures, the creation of harmonised methods for generating in vitro and if required additional in vivo toxicokinetic data, and utilising predictive kinetic modelling (that includes uncertainty, and inter- and intraspecies variability analysis).
+29. As part of the MYCHIF project, it was highlighted that testing of all mycotoxin mixture combinations was not feasible, and as such, focus should be given to: the prioritisation of mycotoxin mixtures, the creation of harmonised methods for generating in vitro and, if required, additional in vivo toxicokinetic data, as well as utilising predictive kinetic modelling (that includes uncertainty, and inter- and intraspecies variability analysis).

-27. For the exposure assessment, human biomonitoring data was collected from the literature; 66/176 articles that focused on biomarker studies of multi-mycotoxins were selected for further analysis by Battilani et al., (2020).
-A multi-biomarker study was defined whereby both the parent and one or more metabolite were measured.
-Regarding biomonitoring in humans, AFs is the most widely studied mycotoxin followed by OTA, DON, FBs, ZEN and other emerging mycotoxins such as alternaria (ALT), tenuazonic acid, fusarenon-X (Fus-X,) neosolaniol, CIT, NIV, T-2, 4,15-diacetoxyscirpenol (4,15-DAS), and enniatins (ENNs) in a very few studies.
+30. For the exposure assessment, human biomonitoring data was collected from the literature; 66/176 articles that focused on biomarkers of exposure in humans had multi-biomarker measurements (Battilani et al., 2020)4.
+A multi-biomarker study was one where more than one parent mycotoxin were measured.
+Of the 27 studies that reported detection of multiple parent mycotoxins, different combinations were observed (see Table 2).

+31. Regarding biomonitoring in humans, AFs are the most widely studied mycotoxin followed by OTA, DON, FBs, ZEN and other emerging mycotoxins such as alternaria (ALT), tenuazonic acid, fusarenon-X (Fus-X,) neosolaniol, CIT, NIV, T-2, 4,15-diacetoxyscirpenol (4,15-DAS), and enniatins (ENNs) in a very few studies.
 The most common sample matrix was urine, followed by serum, plasma, blood, breast milk, colostrum and amniotic fluid.